Radio Exe

 Radio Exe (formerly Exeter FM) is an Independent Local Radio station based in Exeter, Devon, England, which broadcasts across Devon and West Dorset.

-As of September 2024, the station broadcasts to a weekly audience of 51,000, according to RAJAR.
+As of August 2026, the station broadcasts to a weekly audience of 53,000, according to RAJAR.

 Presenters

-Presenters include Matt Rogers, Neil Walker, Ashley Jeary, Dean Brame, Jamie Taylor, Brad Hardware and Saira Franklin.
+Presenters include Matt Rogers, Neil Walker, Ashley Jeary, Dean Brame, Jamie Taylor, Brad Hardware, Matt Rogan and Saira Franklin.

 History

 Exeter FM launched on 18 February 2008 as part of the London-based Sunrise Radio Group.

 In June 2011, the station was taken over by Exe Broadcasting Ltd, a new company owned by local broadcaster Paul Nero.
-The station relaunched as Radio Exe on Tuesday 10 January 2012 at 7:55 am, when breakfast presenter Ben Clark played Billy Joel’s 'River of Dreams'.
+The station relaunched as Radio Exe on Tuesday 10 January 2012 at 7:55 am, when breakfast presenter Ben Clark played the first song on air, which was The River of Dreams by Billy Joel.

 In August 2016, Devon Radio Ltd, owned fully by Celador Radio, sold their 40% share in Radio Exe.
-This also led to the resignation of Paul Smith, a director of the station who is also the chairman of Celador, resulting in the station becoming 100% locally controlled and owned.
+This also led to the resignation of Paul Smith, a director of the station who was also the chairman of Celador, resulting in the station becoming 100% locally controlled and owned.

 In 2020, during the COVID-19 pandemic, the station launched an emergency fundraising drive to keep the station local due to a lack of advertising revenue and other factors.
 The fundraiser was successful with £45,919 raised.